shubhamji88/react-sample-app/README.md

 ```

-## Application Flow

-The application by default will run here `http://localhost:3000`.
-The express server will be used to serve the build pages and the api request.

-On opening `http://localhost:3000` on browser.
-The client will first make an api call to check list of available meeting rooms.
-If not, then you can create a meeting room by entering a title and then click on create room button.
-The newly created room can be seen under the meeting room list section.

-You can select the example that you want to test from the select example section.
-You can also refer the example component code with the path provided.

-Finally, you can test the example by joining any meeting room as a host or as a participant.
-On clicking the button, a new user will be created by making an api call and meeting room will be launched.

-All mandatory credentials of a user (i.e roomname , user authtoken etc ) that are required to launch the meetings are stored in session storage.

 ## Getting Started

 Please make sure you have an organization ID and API Key for your application.
 These can be obtained from the developer portal.